 In 2019 the conference headed to San Luis Obispo with a two-day conference.
 Each day had its own focus; day one centered on the impacts of climate change on the urban forest.
 Day two, focussed on the growth of the urban wood industry and included a tour of a mill.

 1. The Bay Area Urban Forests Ecosystem Council

 In partnership with the Bay Area Landscape Supervisors’ Forum (BALSF), the Bay Area council hosted a half-day workshop/training on sudden oak death for arborists.

 2. Sacramento Valley Regional Urban Forests Council

-The well-attended, Learn-at-Lunch series of workshops occurred every second month and covered topics including trees on school grounds, the cost of not maintaining trees, best practices for wildlife, nursery trees, and a session on sacred trees in time for the holidays.
+The well-attended, Learn-at-Lunch series of workshops occurred every second month and covered topics including soil, sidewalks, masterplans, and data.

 3. San Joaquin Valley Urban Forest Council